atrivialhero/atrivialhero.github.io/look.md

 Look
 -----
-Here you will find art in a visual medium.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Here you will find art in a visual medium.
 From album artwork to videos to presentation programs, there are many unique ways to deliver a message.